-TA: More and more research studies show that art will take important role in our future.
-In its recent 2015 research Deloitte stated that the future IT employees will need art in their lives to succeed in the job market.
-Art started from “nice to have” but becoming “must have” – what in your opinion is the reason for this development?
+TA: More and more research studies show that art will take an important role in our future.
+In its recent 2015 research Deloitte stated that future IT employees will need art in their lives to succeed in the job market.
+Art started from “nice to have” but becoming “must-have” – what in your opinion is the reason for this development?

 AC: Visual language is still evolving.
-We see it everyday at Giphy.
-The short moving image is changing the language we use to communicate.
-This new language is the newest tool we have at creating expression and meaning.
+We see it every day at Giphy.
+The short-moving image is changing the language we use to communicate.
+This new language is the newest tool we have for creating expression and meaning.
 We’re just at the beginning too which is the exciting part, we need a lot more explorers.

 TA: How do you see artists using Giphy?
 I read that many artists already using Giphy Do you think that we will see at some point an online Giphy Art Exhibition?

 AC: Artists have always been core to Giphy.
 We have a network of hundreds of artists, many of them our friends.
-Giphy is not only a place for the to show their work to the world but also we get them freelance work via the Giphy Studio and are looking into more ways to help keep the community strong.
-So in a sense Giphy.com/artists is a 24/7 online art exhibition.
-We also will be doing an off line art exhibition with printed gifs soon.
+Giphy is not only a place for them to show their work to the world but also we get them freelance work via the Giphy Studio and are looking into more ways to help keep the community strong.
+So in a sense, Giphy.com/artists is a 24/7 online art exhibition.
+We also will be doing an offline art exhibition with printed gifs soon.

 TA: In one video (below) you stated that the people who get into the startup world for money and fame shouldn’t enter, but those that enter for the art should – your advice was “Make it your artwork”.
 Can you elaborate more on that?